Sebastian Armesto

-Sebastian Felipe Xavier Fernández-Garcia Armesto (born 3 June 1982) is a British film, television and theatre actor.
-He is the son of the historian Felipe Fernández-Armesto.
+Sebastian Felipe Xavier Fernández-Garcia Armesto (born 3 June 1982) is an English film, television and theatre actor.
+He is the son of historian Felipe Fernández-Armesto.

 Career

 Television and film

 Armesto played Charles V, Holy Roman Emperor in the series The Tudors.
 He starred in the 2008 ITV drama series The Palace as the King's carefree younger brother Prince George.
 He then played the character of Edmund Sparkler in the 2008 BBC version of Charles Dickens' novel Little Dorrit.
 In the 2011 film Pirates of the Caribbean: On Stranger Tides Armesto played the Spanish King Ferdinand VI.
 He played the poet and playwright Ben Jonson in Roland Emmerich's film Anonymous.
 In 2015 he played Lieutenant Dopheld Mitaka in Star Wars: The Force Awakens.
-He also played Tankard in the Poldark series in 2016 (7 episodes).
+He also played Tankard in the Poldark series in 2016 (seven episodes).

 Armesto has also been in two stories of the British sci-fi series Doctor Who ("Bad Wolf/The Parting of the Ways", 2005) and Comte Louis de Provence in Marie Antoinette.

-In March 2019, Armesto joined Cursed, a Netflix original television series based on a re-imaging of the Arthurian legend, in the role of Uther Pendragon.
+In March 2019, Armesto joined Cursed, a Netflix original television series based on a reimaging of the Arthurian legend, in the role of Uther Pendragon.
 The first season was released on 17 July 2020.